1955 Mid Ulster by-election

-The 1955 by-election held in Mid Ulster on 11 August 1955 was called as a result of a vote in the British parliament on 18 July 1955 which voted 197 votes to 63 to nullify the result of the previous 1955 UK General Election in the constituency.
+The by-election held in Mid Ulster on 11 August 1955 was called as a result of a vote in the British parliament on 18 July 1955 which voted 197 votes to 63 to nullify the result of the 1955 general election in the constituency.
 Mitchell won again but lost the seat to Charles Beattie after an election petition, with Beattie also being disqualified shortly after for holding an office of profit.
 This led to the 1956 Mid Ulster by-election.

 Background

 At the 1955 United Kingdom general election, Tom Mitchell won the Mid Ulster constituency.
-In July 1955, the Attorney-General for Northern Ireland moved a motion in the House of Commons to nullify Mitchell's election on the grounds that he was a convicted felon and had been sentenced to a 10 year prison sentence.
+In July 1955, the Attorney General for Northern Ireland moved a motion in the House of Commons to nullify Mitchell's election on the grounds that he was a convicted felon and had been sentenced to a 10 year prison sentence.
 Accordingly, this made Mitchell ineligible to be a Member of Parliament (MP) under the Forfeiture Act 1870.
 The House voted 197 to 63 in favour to nullify the election and declare the Mid Ulster seat vacant.